famiclone6502/DIY_Datalink_Adapter/README.md

 -  [Red LED][LEDs] (with [1k resistor][ResistorKit] on GND between LED's ground wire)
 -  4-6 short [wires with Dupont connectors][DupontWire] that are male on one end, female on the other
 -  [Null modem cable][NullModem] to connect TTL adapter to PC
 -  Windows 9x PC or virtual machine with serial port and Timex Datalink software installed (verified with 2.1d).
-Win3.x may also work.
+Windows 3.x or even [Wine][Wine] may also work, but are untested.
 -  [Timex Datalink watch][Watch_Wiki] (tested with Datalink 150)
 -  <b>Optional</b>: [USB to serial adapter][USB_Serial] for use with a virtual machine.
 It doesn't have to involve a DB9 connector, you can use a [USB to TTL][TTL_Direct] adapter directly without TTL hat.
 But you'll need additional [Dupont wires][DupontWire] with male on both ends.